fei933/Vibin-Out/README.md

 # Vibin' Out.

-link to the deployed website: https://vibinout.herokuapp.com/
+link to the deployed website: https://vibinout.herokuapp.com/ (the website is currently down, still in the process of re-deploying it)

 ## Overview